 After you get real with yourself, calmly deal with the objection or question in a low-emotion way.
 And, when you see others about to get defensive, reassure them that they don’t need to be afraid of the conflict.

 Thanks for reading,

-This is the 4th post in a series discussing what not to do during conflict situations.
-Effective leaders avoid portraying these 18 behaviors during conflict.
+This is the 4th post in an 18-part series discussing what not to do during conflict situations.
+Effective leaders avoid portraying these 18 behaviors during conflict and address them in others.
 Follow along as we explore the negative impact of these behaviors, and what to do instead.